kimmking/aquaman/README.md

 # aquaman gateway

-This project implements a high-performance API gateway via Vert.X.
-It a powerful component for MicroServices Architecture.
+A simple,flexible,high-perfermance gateway for MicroServices using Vert.X and Apache Httpcomponents(httpasyncclient).'